dmitriyboyuk/pharmacy_counting-1/README.md

 ## Problem

 Imagine you are a data engineer working for an online pharmacy.
-You are asked to generate a list of all drugs, the total number of UNIQUE individuals who prescribed the medication, and the total drug cost, which must be listed in descending order based on the total drug cost and if there is a tie, drug name in ascending order
+You are asked to generate a list of all drugs, the total number of unique prescribers, and the total drug cost - ordered by descending total drug cost and then by drug name alphabetically, if there is a tie.

 ## Input